 When individuals struggle with drug or alcohol abuse, the source of this is often a mental health issue like depression or anxiety.
 People frequently use drugs or alcohol as a sort of self-medication, believing that the substances somehow relieve their distress.
 This can be true, superficially, but soon it becomes clear that substance abuse only masks the underlying issues causing emotional or physical pain.
 To help individuals overcome their addiction, treatment professionals also need to address the underlying mental health issue.
+This treatment approach can be referred to as “co-occurring disorders treatment” or “dual diagnosis treatment.”
 Our dual diagnosis therapy at Foundations Recovery Center helps clients heal from addiction and any mood disorders they may be experiencing.

 Co-occurring substance abuse issues can play a significant role in determining the addiction treatment necessary to heal.
-Our team designs a treatment plan around those specific mental health needs if clients need dual diagnosis care.
+Our team designs a treatment plan around those specific mental health needs if clients need care for co-occurring disorders.
 Severe mental health disorders can be debilitating; our priority at Foundations Recovery Center is to give access to all of the care necessary to heal and recover.
 During each level of care, clients will have access to psychiatric care and the proper medications to keep them well.

 What Are Co-Occurring Disorders?